gvwilson/sensibleadventures/nardica/nardica.md

 The next half hour flew by as Iffy lost herself in the task at hand.
-She had expected Wales to take charge, but instead he asked one question after another, the answers to which seemed to draw ideas out of her that she hadn't know were there.
+She had expected Wales to take charge, but instead he asked one question after another, her answers drawing ideas out of her that she hadn't know were there.
+It was like the schematics that sometimes popped into her head, but without the gut chill that came from not knowing where they came from.

 Once the first dozen lengths of splice were woven into the cable, he sat cross-legged on the deck